 As you complete the withdrawal form, you might also want to think about taking a leave of absence instead of withdrawing.
 A leave of absence is a request to leave the college temporarily, for a specified period of time.
 You retain your student status at SMCM so that you may resume your academic work after the leave period granted.
 Leaves are restricted to a maximum of three semesters (including the semester in which the leave begins) and must be approved by the office of the registrar (if prior to the end of the first two weeks of classes); or by the vice president and dean of the college or by the associate provost for academic services (if after the first two weeks of classes).

-To take either a leave or to withdraw, complete the "Withdrawal and Leave of Absence" form.
+To either take a leave or to withdraw, complete the relevant form, linked below.
 Before you complete the forms, please take a few minutes to read the following information; it may help you decide the option that best fits your circumstance and could save you time and inconvenience.

 The withdrawal process begins as you read these instructions and complete the form.
-You should not only meet with the Vice President and Dean of the college or the Vice President for Academic Services, but should meet with advisers in the Office of Financial Aid, or the Business Affairs (Margaret Brent) prior to leaving campus.
+You should not only meet with the Associate Dean of Academic Services, but should meet with advisers in the Office of Financial Aid, or the Business office prior to leaving campus.
 At times it is useful to talk with the Associate Dean for Residence Life to discuss housing options following a leave of absence.